Sound Discovery Programs

 Empowering Students & Building Community

-Designed to ensure music is accessible to all, our seven award-winning Sound Discovery Community Engagement Programs touch every age group and demographic in Lancaster County.
+Designed to ensure music is accessible to all, our eight award-winning Sound Discovery Programs touch every age group and demographic in Lancaster County.

 Help Support Important Programs in Lancaster

-Contributions made to our Sound Discover Community Engagement Programs directly support all 7 of our education and outreach initiatives.
+Contributions made to our Sound Discover Programs directly support all eight of our education and outreach initiatives.

 In collaboration with Carnegie Hall, The Lancaster Symphony Orchestra is participating in Link Up – The Orchestra Rocks, a music education program provided by Carnegie Hall’s Weill Music Institute, during the 2020-2021 season.
 Link Up is a hands-on music program for students in grades 3–5 that explores orchestral repertoire in the classroom while preparing students to sing and play recorders or string instruments from home in a culminating virtual LSO Link Up concert in May 2021.